Close Menu

 7. If you have an active cellular plan, you will see a prompt with these options: Keep eSIM and Erase Data, and Delete eSIM and Erase Data.

-• Erase your eSIM if changing carriers, or keep it to use the same carrier on this device.
-Perform the steps carefully, and confirm there’s no unsaved data left.
+• Tip: Erase your eSIM if changing carriers, or keep it to use the same carrier on this device.

 How to Reset iPhone Without a Passcode via Recovery Mode